As an international student, you will usually be able to open either a basic bank account or an international student bank account.

 International student bank accounts

-An international student bank account will have more benefits than a basic account, but often requires you to maintain a minimum balance or pay a monthly fee.
+An international student bank account has more benefits than a basic account, but often requires you to maintain a minimum balance or pay a monthly fee.

 A number of banks offer international student bank accounts, including: